ntk148v/til/clickhouse/fundamentals/storage.md

 - Every INSERT creates a new directory containing data files - `part`.
 If you send 1,000 individual inserts per second, ClickHouse creates 1,000 folders and files on your disk every second.
 As having a lot of small files would be disadvantageous for many reasons from query performance to storage, ClickHouse regularly **merges** small parts together until they reach a maximum size.
 That's what the Merge stand for.
   - Data would be stored in **parts**, each part a separate directory on disk.
 Data for a given part is always sorted by the order set in `ORDER BY` statement and compressed.
   - Parts can be `Wide` or `Compact` depending on its size.
+    - Wide means that each columns is stored in a separate file in filesystem.
+    - Compact means all columns are stored in one file in a filesystem.
   - Merges can be monitored using the `system.merges` table.
   - `system.parts` table contain a lot of metadata about every part.